tiop4tinhas/Jellyfin-Starr-Apps-Media-Server-for-Docker/README.md

 * Begin by creating the directories (preferrably with the same names) and granting them the correct permissions using the chown/chmod commands found [here](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/).
 * Clone this repository on your server.
-* In case you don't need to have your traffic routed through a VPN, read [this section](###without-a-vpn) on how you can omit it from the configuration.
+* In case you don't need to have your traffic routed through a VPN, go now to the following section to learn how you can omit it from the configuration.
+* Update both .env files according to your preferred settings.
+If using Gluetun, don't forget to rename the .env file to `gluetun.env`.
 * Navigate to the repository's folder on a terminal and run `docker compose up -d` to have Docker create all the containers in this stack.
 * You should now be able to navigate to each of your containers on your browser after they are up on `http://server-ip:port` to continue setting them up.
 Follow the instructions [here](https://trash-guides.info/Hardlinks/Examples/) for Radarr, Sonarr and qBittorrent.